UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ![New node type dialog](./images/new_node_type/new_dialog.png)

-Optionally create a README, choose a license and customize the node appeareance.
+Optionally create a README, choose a license and customize the node appearance.

 ![Node type readme](./images/new_node_type/readme.png)

-:information_source: In the case that an existing node should be extended go to the inheritance tab and select the node type to inherit from.
+:information_source: In the case that an existing node should be extended, go to the inheritance tab and select the node type to inherit from.

 ### 3. Define Node Properties

-The original Qiskit node does not have a *property*, but for this tutorial we will define one.
+The original Qiskit node does not have a *property*, but for this tutorial, we will define one.
 Open the `Property Definitions` tab.

 Select `Custom key/value pairs` to create new properties.
 Then click on the `Add` button to create a new Property.